CaseCal/data-512-a2/README.md

 #### 2. Data Processing

 ##### Cleaning and Combining
 The page data is filtered to remove template pages, by removing all page names that start with "Template:".
-The population data is filtered on Type = Country to exclude the regional and worldwide data.
+A new column is added to the population data containing the region, based on the most recent row in the dataset with Type of Sub-Region.
+Note that the row for Channel Islands has to be modified to be a Country instead of Sub-Region, otherwise all of Northern Europe becomes grouped under it.
+The population data is then filtered on Type = Country to exclude the regional and worldwide rows.
 The data is then merged, matching the "Name" field in the population data with the "country" field in the page data.

 Entries that could not be matched are removed and saved in the *data/unmatched* folder.
-Overall, 26 countries had no matching articles, and 1859 pages had no matching country.
+Overall, 27 countries had no matching articles, and 1859 pages had no matching country.
 Unmatched pages appeared to be primarily those where teh country was inconsistently encoded as an adjective, such as "South Korean", "Salvadoran", and "Icelandic".
 This analysis could be improved by attempting to match more of these articles.

 ##### ORES Quality Predictions
 The [ORES API](https://ores.wikimedia.org/v3/#) is used to collect the quality ratings for each article.
 We use  the "GET /v3/scores/{context}" endpoint, providing "enwiki" as context, "articlequality' as model and providing rev_ids in batches of 50.